-It was launched in 2011 by a former Google and Coinbase employee, Charlie Lee.
+It was launched in 2011 by a former Coinbase and Google employee, Charlie Lee.
 Lee is now the managing director of the Litecoin Foundation.
 The foundation doesn’t control the cryptocurrency, it just provides resources and increases visibility and credibility.
 Still, Lee intends to one day step down from the foundation board to prevent the cryptocurrency from becoming too centralised.

 How the Cryptocurrency Works

 In most ways, Litecoin works a lot like Bitcoin.
-The key differences are that blocks are confirmed faster and it’s easier to mine with standard computers than other cryptos.
-Users of the cryptocurrency say that this makes it easier to use for smaller transactions, similar to PayPal.
-Indeed, Litecoin is usually seen as an alternative to Bitcoin rather than a competitor.
+The key differences are that the Litecoin network blocks are confirmed faster and it’s easier to mine with standard computers than other cryptos.
+Users of the cryptocurrency say that this makes it easier to use for smaller, faster transactions, similar to PayPal.
+Indeed, Litecoin is usually seen as an alternative to the Bitcoin network rather than a competitor.

-It also helps that one Litecoin is around AU$129 right now.
-So, say that you wanted to buy a cup of coffee.
+It also helps that at the moment one Litecoin is far cheaper than a bitcoin.
+So, say that you wanted to buy a cup of coffee, for example.
 That’s around 0.03 LTC instead of 0.0002 BTC.
 Granted, it’s possible to make that kind of transaction, and even smaller transactions in Bitcoin.
 It can just be a little awkward.

 Another key difference is that, while Litecoin also has a halving every four years, there are four times more total Litecoin than Bitcoin.
+Whereas bitcoin is limited to 21 million coins, the Litecoin blockchain can accommodate up to 84 million coins.
 So, while people are panicking about exhausting the minable Bitcoin in one hundred and twenty years, Litecoiners are sleeping easy.

 How It Compares to Other Coins